Anlinli/xuanblo.github.io/_posts/2016-10-15-github-markdown-syntax.md

 - [ ] This is an incomplete item

 ### Tables

 First Header | Second Header
 ------------ | -------------
 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column

+---

+GitHub.com uses its own version of the Markdown syntax that provides an additional set of useful features, many of which make it easier to work with content on GitHub.com.

+Note that some features of GitHub Flavored Markdown are only available in the descriptions and comments of Issues and Pull Requests.
+These include @mentions as well as references to SHA-1 hashes, Issues, and Pull Requests.
+Task Lists are also available in Gist comments and in Gist Markdown files.

 ### Strikethrough